Circle of Death

 For example: Anna says, “I choose the category beer brands and I start with Budweiser.”

-- And then Maria cannot think of a beer brand anymore.
+For example: Daniel says, “Heineken!”
+Then, Maria cannot think of a beer brand anymore.
 She drinks.

 Rhyme: Say a word that everyone must take turns giving a word that rhymes with the word that you mentioned.
-The first person that fails to give a rhyming word or repeats a word must drink.
+The first person who fails to give a rhyming word or repeats a word must drink.

-For example: Nina says, “I choose the word king”
+For example: Nina says, “I choose the word king.”
+Maria says, “Spring!”
+Then, Nina cannot think of another rhyme.
+She drinks.

 For the Girls: All the female players must drink.